-I really wasn’t going to write again about this fabulous cake but as I sit here, 11.00am on a Sunday morning munching through a slice of slightly warm puff pastry and frangipane I just can’t help it….
+I really wasn’t going to write again about this fabulous cake but as I sit here, at 11.00am on a Sunday morning munching through a slice of slightly warm puff pastry and frangipane cake, I just can’t help it…

-Inside of the Galette is placed a small ‘feve’, the prize, which usually is a small ceramic figurine.
+Inside of the Galette is placed a small ‘fève’ (bean in English) as the prize, and it usually is a small ceramic figurine.

 1. Gather family and friends around a table.